gp-rank13/gp-hud/README.md

 > **SetDuration** : _Set the duration in milliseconds for the HUD window to be displayed_
 > - GPHUD_SetDuration (ms : Integer)
+> - Tip: Use -1 as the duration to permanently display the window.
+>  Double-click to close the window, or by setting a duration of 0ms (refer to example below)

 <br />